Frequently Asked Questions¶

 optimizer_excluding=inplace will speed up

-that reuses memory where it will not negatively impact the integrity of the
+version that reuses memory where it will not negatively impact the

 compilation but it will also use more memory because

-in a trade off between speed of compilation and memory usage.
+resulting in a trade off between speed of compilation and memory

 Theano flag reoptimize_unpickled_function controls if an unpickled theano function should reoptimize its graph or not.
 Theano users can use the standard python pickle tools to save a compiled theano function.
 When pickling, both graph before and after the optimization are saved, including shared variables.
 When set to True, the graph is reoptimized when being unpickled.
 Otherwise, skip the graph optimization and use directly the optimized graph from the pickled file.
-After Theano 0.7, the default changed to False.
+The default is False.

 Faster Theano function¶